ericksonalves/programming-challenge-july-2020/README.md

 The second goal of this challenge is to make the processed data available for consumption.

 To do such, you must implement a REST API and it should provide the following methods:
-- List movies by title: given a title, we want to know what movie titles match the given title;
+- List movies by year: given a year, we want to know what movies match the given year;
-- List movies by title and genre: given a title and a genre, we want to know what movie titles match the given title and are of the given genre;
+- List movies by year and genre: given a year and a genre, we want to know what movies match the given year and are of the given genre;
 - List top K rated movies: given a number K, we want to know the best K rated movies in descending order.

 ## Consuming the Data